USCGC Blackthorn

-The accident
+The collision

 Having just completed her overhaul at the Gulf Tampa Drydock Company, which included overhaul of the main propulsion generators, Blackthorn was outward bound from Tampa Bay on the night of 28 January 1980.
 Meanwhile, the tanker Capricorn, owned by Kingston Shipping Company and operated by Apex Marine Corporation of New York, was standing (traveling with right-of-way) into the bay.
-Blackthorn's captain, Lieutenant Commander George Sepel had departed the ship's bridge to investigate a problem with the newly-installed propulsion shaft.
+Blackthorn's captain, Lieutenant Commander George Sepel, had departed the ship's bridge to investigate a problem with the newly installed propulsion shaft.
 Ensign John Ryan had the conn.

-Earlier the cutter had been overtaken by the Kazakhstan, a Russian passenger ship.
-When requested by Kazakhstan to pass, the Blackthorn navigated starboard permitting Kazakhstan to pass.
+Earlier the cutter had been overtaken by the Russian passenger ship Kazakhstan.
+When requested by Kazakhstan to pass, the Blackthorn navigated starboard permitting Kazakhstan to complete the maneuver.
 The Blackthorn then navigated to almost mid-channel and resumed course.
 (Some contend that the brightly lit passenger vessel obscured the ability of the crews of Blackthorn and Capricorn to see each other.)